Truntrun98/CARBON-EMISSION-ANALYSIS/README.md

 This project is aim to analize the level of carbon emission based on industry fields, countries, time and more...

-## 1.The top 10 products contributing the most to the carbon emission:
+## 1. The top 10 products contributing the most to the carbon emission in average
 ### CODE to findout:
 ```sql
 SELECT product_name, ROUND(AVG(carbon_footprint_pcf),2)